🎉 WeArisma joins forces with NielsenIQ (NIQ) to, for the first time ever, measure the impact of Creator Marketing on sales.

 • Brand safety through established track records

-Mega-Influencers (1M+ followers):
+Mega-influencers (1M+ followers):

 • Maximum reach and brand awareness potential